 When you’ve hit the Scuba Diving stage, you’re likely going to be hiring a market research group to do the work for you.
 These groups have access to more in-depth research and studies to help paint a more accurate picture of the people you intend to connect with.
 They also conduct their own surveys to learn more about consumers and their interests, habits, and needs.
 The assistance of a market research group can be particularly useful when you want to test a new product or service to see if the audience would really need it.
 This type of research goes beyond what a marketing agency offers and is a more specialized service.
 If this an area you are in need of support, we have market research partners we are happy to connect you with.

 Now that you know a little more about what audience profiles are and how to start creating them for your organization, it’s time to get to work!
 If you’re not sure where to start, contact us to request a marketing consultation.
 During this consultation we can take a look at any profiles you’ve already started or help you begin the process of creating audience profiles for your organization.
+Or you can download our audience profiles worksheet by filling out the form below.

 Not quite ready to start your audience profiles yet or looking for more information?
 Read our previous audience profiles blog for more information.